runkids/vue-condition-watcher/README.md

 })
 ```

-The `afterFetch` can intercept the response before data updated, **also your can requestss depend on each other 🎭**
+The `afterFetch` can intercept the response before data updated, **also your can requests depend on each other 🎭**

 ```js
 const { data } = useConditionWatcher({